 4. Science Fairs

 Pros: The power of science exhibition as a teaching aid for science lays in its inspiring nature.
 The exhibition gives students a great sense of ownership toward their science projects and increases student engagement in science by encouraging them to apply what they are taught in science class.
-Furthermore, science fairs involve much more than science, students have to the chance to hone their presentation skill, researching skill, report writing skill, debating skill, etc..
-Proud faces and energetic faces of students painted across the science fair scene is always an exciting spectacle.
-Science fair, therefore, should be recommended as the cornerstone of successful science teaching.
+Furthermore, science fairs involve much more than science, students have the chance to hone their presentation skills, researching skills, report writing skills, debating skills, etc. Proud faces and energetic faces of students painted across the science fair scene are always an exciting spectacle.
+Science is fair, therefore, should be recommended as the cornerstone of successful science teaching.

 Cons: The major drawback for students is the time commitment.
 Since the projects are unique, students will have to carry out the experiments on their own time.
-This can conflict with other school assignments if not planned well.
+This con conflict with other school assignments if not planned well.
 A science fair is also a huge commitment on the part of teachers.
-For every student, they need to assess if the project is acceptable, help with finding reliable information sources, and give feedback when a student encounters a problem.
-On top of that, there are numerous other responsibilities involved with getting all the projects displayed and judged.
-In addition, organizing a school-size science fair can sometimes require an unnecessarily large amount of financial resource which can be equally allocated to other teaching aids.
+For every students, they need to assess if the project is acceptable, help with finding reliable information sources, and give feedback when a student encounters a problem.
+On top of that, there are numerous other responsibilities, involved with getting all the projects displayed and judged.
+In addition, organizing a school-sice science fair can sometimes require an unnecessarily large amount of finanvial resource which can be equally allocated to other teaching aids.

 5. Field Trip